-We are honoured to have four dazzling examples of some of the finest stained-glass work of Pre-Raphaelite artists Edward Burne-Jones and William Morris in our cathedral.
-The windows are some of the most exceptional stained-glass in the world and among the best examples of Birmingham artistry in the city.
+We have four dazzling stained-glass windows in our cathedral, designed by Pre-Raphaelite artists Edward Burne-Jones and William Morris.
+The windows are some of the most acclaimed stained-glass in the world.
+They are also considered to be some of the finest art in Birmingham.

-Birmingham is the birthplace of Burne-Jones and he was baptised in St Philip’s in January 1834.
-The windows were installed over a twelve year period between 1885 and 1897, when St Philips was still a parish church.
+They were installed over a twelve year period between 1885 and 1897, while St Philip’s was still a parish church.

-The Ascension (1885), was the first window to be installed, depicting Jesus parting with his followers and ascending into heaven forty days after Easter.
+The Ascension was the first window to be installed in 1885.
+The window depicts Jesus parting with his followers and ascending into heaven forty days after Easter.
 The Ascension window was initially intended to be the only window in the Cathedral.
 However, Burne-Jones was so struck with its beauty that he was inspired to design two more.

-The Nativity and The Crucifixion (1887), were the next two windows to be installed were paid for by wealthy Birmingham resident Emma Chadwick Villers-Wilkes.
-Depicting the birth and death of Jesus, she specifically requested that there should be no oxen in the Nativity scene (as she considered them to be too brutish) and that there should not be any blood in the Crucifixion scene.
+The Nativity and The Crucifixion were the next two windows to be installed in 1887.
+They were paid for by wealthy Birmingham resident Emma Chadwick Villers-Wilkes.
+She specifically requested that there should be no oxen in the Nativity scene (as she considered them to be too brutish).
+She also asked that there should not be any blood in the Crucifixion scene.
 These windows are positioned directly opposite each other in the cathedral, highlighting the anguish of the events.

-During The Second World War the windows were removed, courtesy of Birmingham Civic Society, and placed in a slate mine in Wales for safekeeping.
+The windows were removed for safekeeping in 1939 courtesy of Birmingham Civic Society, and placed in a slate mine in Wales for safekeeping.
 It is now the duty of this generation to ensure they are preserved and recognised for the future.

 Initial funding from the National Lottery Heritage Fund enabled a detailed investigation of the condition of the windows to take place.
-Unfortunately, this work found that the windows were significantly damaged in a number of places and portions of glazing were missing or cracked.
-The next phase of the Divine Beauty project will see the restoration of the windows, and we have secured a further £641,200 in National Lottery Heritage funding to go towards this vital conservation, due to begin in early 2023.
+Unfortunately, this work uncovered significant damaged in a number of places, including portions of glazing that were missing or cracked.
+The next phase of the Divine Beauty project will see the restoration of the windows, and we have secured a further £641,200 in National Lottery Heritage funding to go towards this vital conservation, due to begin in 2023.

 Work will take place to remove a substantial build up of debris and to repair areas of cracking, failed leading and paint loss.
 Visitors will be able to see this work as it happens from an accessible platform.
-The unsightly protective grilles on the exterior of the four windows will also be replaced with a more sympathetic and bespoke alternative.
+The installation of new protective grilles will also be completed on all four windows.